SemEyob/post-install-config/README.md

 - **Customer Service Orientation:** Setting user roles and ticket permissions highlights how IT professionals can improve customer interactions.
 - **Documentation and Reporting:** Familiarity with detailed system configuration fosters better system documentation and reporting practices.

-This concludes our osTicket Post-Installation Process!
-Congratulations, and I hope this guide helped!

-In this project, I configured osTicket by managing user roles, departments, and ticket settings.
-I set up roles to group permissions, defined departments for ticket visibility, and created teams by combining agents from different departments.
-I required user registration before ticket creation, added agents and users, and set up SLAs for different severity levels.
-Additionally, I created help topics to categorize tickets.
-This hands-on experience helped me learn to manage user roles, workflows, and settings in a ticketing system to improve help desk efficiency.